joe-cheung-cae/point3d-interp/docs/Code_Review_Issues.md

 ### 2. Inconsistent CPU/GPU Usage (RESOLVED)
 **Resolution**: Modified single query function to call batch query with count=1, ensuring both single and batch queries use GPU when available for regular grids.
 This resolves the inconsistency and provides uniform behavior.

+### 4. Aggressive GPU Resource Management (RESOLVED)
+**Resolution**: Removed cudaDeviceReset() call from ReleaseGPU function to prevent destroying CUDA contexts used by other code in the same process.
+Proper cleanup is still performed via unique_ptr resets.

 ### 11. Compilation Errors Due to Namespace Conflicts (RESOLVED)
 **Resolution**: Moved CUDA header inclusion inside conditional compilation blocks to prevent namespace pollution.
 Added missing forward declarations for CUDA kernels.